KKDO

 KKDO (94.7 FM) is a commercial radio station licensed to Fair Oaks, California, and serving the Sacramento metropolitan area radio market.
 The station is branded "Alt 94-7" and it programs an alternative rock radio format.
 The Audacy, Inc. outlet has its transmitter off Rosebud Lane in Citrus Heights.
-Its studios are located in North Highlands (with a Sacramento address).
+Its studios are located in Roseville, California.

 KKDO broadcasts in the HD Radio format.
 Its HD2 subchannel carries "Channel Q", an Audacy format of LGBTQ talk and EDM dance music.